Julio Montaner

-Julio S. G. Montaner (born April 13, 1956) is an Argentine-Canadian physician, professor and researcher.
+Julio S. González Montaner (born April 13, 1956) is an Argentine-Canadian physician, professor and researcher.
 He is the director of the British Columbia Centre for Excellence in HIV/AIDS, the chair in AIDS Research and head of the Division of AIDS in the Faculty of Medicine at the University of British Columbia and the past-president of the International AIDS Society.
 He is also the director of the John Ruedy Immunodeficiency Clinic, and the Physician Program Director for HIV/AIDS PHC.
 He is known for his work on HAART (Highly Active Antiretroviral Therapy), a role in the discovery of triple therapy as an effective treatment for HIV in the late 1990s, and a role in advocating the "Treatment as Prevention" Strategy in the mid-2000s, led by Myron Cohen of the HPTN 052 trial.

 Early life and career

-Montaner was born in Buenos Aires, Argentina in 1956, the son of Julio Gonzalez Montaner, a pulmonary specialist.
+Montaner was born in Buenos Aires, Argentina in 1956, the son of Julio González Montaner, a pulmonary specialist.
 His father initially doubted that Montaner would follow in his footsteps, but after entering medical school, he developed a passion for medicine.
 He received an M.D. with Honours from the University of Buenos Aires in Argentina in 1979.

 Montaner originally planned on following his father's career in pulmonary medicine, and accepted an invitation to do a one-year post-doctoral fellowship at the University of British Columbia in 1981 in the Pulmonary Research Laboratory, which was directed at the time by James C. Hogg.
 His initial research focused on animal models of acute lung injury.

 Montaner initially planned on returning to Argentina after completing his fellowship.
 After meeting his future wife at St. Paul's Hospital in the early 1980s, he decided to remain in Canada.
 He completed his residency at the University of British Columbia in the Department of Internal Medicine and Respiratory Medicine and was appointed Chief Resident for the Department of Medicine from 1986 to 1987.

 Montaner then joined the faculty at St. Paul's Hospital/University of British Columbia in Vancouver, British Columbia, in 1987.
 John Ruedy, at the time the head of the Department of Medicine at St. Paul's Hospital, invited him to run the new HIV department that was being established in response to the emerging AIDS crisis.
 Ruedy appointed him as the director of the AIDS Research Program and the Infectious Disease Clinic in 1989.
 Montaner's shift to HIV research began when he encountered AIDS patients with Pneumocystis carinii pneumonia while completing his training in pulmonary medicine.
 He encountered the opportunity to test AZT monotherapy for HIV as part of his work on PCP, which sparked an interest in HIV research.